History and Purpose

 - You have developed skill in independent learning.
 You have, by necessity, learned to seek information on your own from a variety of sources allowing you to be an active participant in your own educational processes.

 - You learn best when you are personally involved.
-There are many styles of learning, but when you interact in small groups, engage in role play, prepare projects, and apply techniques in the workplace, the learning is deep and retention is long.
+There are many styles of learning, but when you interact in small groups, engage in role play, prepare projects, and apply techniques in the workplace or day to day living, the learning is deep and retention is long.

 - You have many insights of your own.
 Experience is a tremendous teacher.
 You have much to contribute to the learning of others.
-Discussion is valued as highly as lectures in EXCEL classes.
+Discussion is valued as highly as lectures in Trinity Florida's classes.

 Goals Across the Curriculum

-The key question that constantly confronts the curriculum in our rapidly changing society is “What educational qualities allow an individual to succeed and thrive in the unfolding future?”
+The key question that constantly confronts the curriculum in our rapidly changing society is: “What educational qualities allow an individual to succeed and thrive in the unfolding future?”
 Eight competencies rise to the top.
-Trinity seeks to enhance these abilities across the curriculum for each of the EXCEL programs.
+Trinity seeks to enhance these abilities across the curriculum for each of the undergraduate programs.
 They are:

 Integration of a Christian worldview: The ability to formulate a distinctively Christian perspective concerning ideas, people, events, relationships, and issues and then to discern responses consistent with that perspective.